The Climate Data Portal is the access point for all NARCliM data including the 2014 projections.

 Precipitation accumulation (pracc_fl)

 A known issue with the Regional Climate Model's convection scheme resulted in unrealistically large values for isolated gridpoints for some time steps in the NARCliM simulations.
-The NARCliM ~50km resolution data is most impacted.
+The NARCliM data at approximately 50-kilometre resolution is most impacted.
 The pracc_fl files contain data in which these unrealistic values of daily precipitation above 1200 millimetres have been filtered out.
-Over the entire domain a very small number of data points are affected.
+Over the entire domain, a very small number of data points are affected.

 Precipitation accumulation - bias corrected (pracc_bc)

 There are some spatial discontinuities in this dataset in some remote inland areas of the Northern Territory, Queensland and South Australia (see Figure 1).
 This is due to the scarcity of observational climate data in these areas.
 In these areas, the Australian Water Availability Project (AWAP) gridded dataset used for bias correction relies heavily on interpolation of data between a small number of meteorological observation stations.
 Therefore, an alternative bias-correction approach that used regional-average data, rather than data for individual grid points, was used in these areas.
 For further information, please see NARCliM Technical Note 3.

 Figure 1: Example map of approximately 10 kilometre resolution NARCliM pracc_bc data showing unrealistic spatial discontinuities in Northern Territory, Queensland and South Australia.